2010 CHA men's ice hockey tournament

-The 2010 CHA Men's Ice Hockey Tournament was played on March 12 and March 13, 2010 at Dwyer Arena in Lewiston, New York.
+The 2010 CHA Men's Ice Hockey Tournament was the 11th tournament in conference history and was played between March 12 and March 13, 2010 at Dwyer Arena in Lewiston, New York.
 The winner received College Hockey America's automatic bid to the 2010 NCAA Division I Men's Ice Hockey Tournament.
 Alabama–Huntsville defeated hosts Niagara, 3–2, in overtime to win their second CHA Tournament title.

 2010 marked the final men's tournament for the CHA, as the conference would disband its men's division after the season.

 Format

-The tournament will featured two rounds of play.
-In the first round, the first and fourth seeds and second and third seeds will each play for a berth in the championship game.
-The winners of the championship, played on March 13, 2010, will receive an automatic bid to the 2010 NCAA Division I Men's Ice Hockey Tournament.
+The tournament featured two rounds of play.
+In the first round, the first and fourth seeds and second and third seeds each played for a berth in the championship game.
+The winners of the championship, played on March 13, 2010, received an automatic bid to the 2010 NCAA Division I Men's Ice Hockey Tournament.